athindran/athindran.github.io/index.md

 <tbody>
 <tr style="border: none !important; padding:0px">
   <td style="border: none !important; padding:0.1%; width:83%">
       Hello, I am Athindran.
 I am currently a machine learning engineer in Behavior Planning at Aurora Innovation in Pittsburgh, PA.
 I was a sixth-year PhD student in the Department of Electrical and Computer Engineering at Princeton University.
-I was fortunate to be advised by Prof. Peter Ramadge.
+I am fortunate to be advised by Prof. Peter Ramadge.
 <br><br>
   <p style="text-align:left">
     <a href="PDFs/Athindran_jan2_2026.pdf">Resume</a> /